HL7/phd/input/intro-notes/StructureDefinition-PhgDevice-notes.md

 ##### **Continua Certified PHD interfaces**
-The list of Continua Certified PHD interfaces can be provided by PHGs based on the IEEE 11073-20601 standard.
+The list of Continua Certified PHD interfaces can be provided by older PHGs based on the IEEE 11073-20601 standard.
 It is not supported by the IEEE 11073-10206 ACOM standard.
 It is the complement of the same attribute in the Phd Device Profile and encoded in `property` elements in the same way.

 ##### **Continua Certified Health & Fitness interfaces**
-The list of Continua Certified PHD interfaces can be provided by PHGs based on the IEEE 11073-20601 standard.
+The list of Continua Certified PHD interfaces can be provided by older PHGs based on the IEEE 11073-20601 standard.
 It is not supported by the IEEE 11073-10206 ACOM standard.

 The Health and Fitness codes are mapped to a list of `property` elements.
-The codes are from the [MDC Health and Fitness Codes value set](ValueSet-MDCHealthFitnessCodes.html).
+The codes are from the [MDC Health and Fitness Codes value set](ValueSet-ContinuaPHGInterfaces.html).

 ##### **Regulation Status**
 The PHG regulation status is reported in the same way as in the Phd Device Profile.